rbohl/liferay-samples/README.md

 ### Usage

+First, copy the `.config` file into `Liferay_Home/osgi/configs`.
+A configuration listener will simply pick up the config file modification and run the service calls to add Web Content articles.

 Use gradle (I run gradle through Liferay's Blade CLI tool) to build the JAR.
 Copy it to `Liferay_Home/deploy`.

-Copy the `.config` file into `Liferay_Home/osgi/configs`.
-A configuration listener will simply pick up the config file modification and run the service calls to add Web Content articles.

 To add additional articles, you have to at least change the titles in the configuration, then save (either ave the `.config` file or click the _Update_ if you're using the System Settings UI).